 We also work with many partner organisations, sometimes to meet a legal obligation, and sometimes with your consent.
 Whenever we need to share your information we will tell you when we collect it.
 If we obtain your information from another organisation, we will tell you as soon as is reasonably possible.

 Where appropriate, the personal information we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance, or employment.
-Further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, can be found here.
+You can find further details of how your information will be used by us and these fraud prevention agencies, and your data protection rights, on the CIFAS website.

 Your data will not be transferred abroad unless this is stated in the service specific privacy notice.
 Your data will be retained in line with the council’s retention schedule and details for each service will be provided in their privacy notices.

 You have a number of rights in relation to your personal data including the right to ask for a copy of the information we hold about you.
 For more information, please see our information rights section.
 You also have the right to complain about how we use your data to the Information Commissioner’s Office.